Hey everybody, and welcome to PT Pioneer. This is your one-stop-shop for career reviews and guidance in health and fitness.

-Using effective marketing and sales strategies will help here; that’s why I suggest you get yourself updated on how to run a successful marketing campaign.
+Effective marketing and sales strategies will help here; that’s why I suggest you update yourself on how to run a successful marketing campaign.

 In today’s world, a big emphasis on social media marketing will play in your favor.
 Facebook and Instagram are good platforms to gain traction on.

 They also allow you to run ads at affordable rates.

 Youtube is also a great way to gain visibility and build a community.

 Youtube also has the potential to become a revenue stream with the right combination of good quality content, engagement tactics, and consistency.